DavidBPoole/FestiveFeast/README.md

 [View Project Board](https://github.com/users/DavidBPoole/projects/2)

 # User Description
-- a user of this application is someone who desires an easier way to track, organize and view all relevant information for an event at a glance saving them time by not having to track down communications buried in text threads, voicemails, he said/she said conversations or having to discuss with various individuals repeatedly details about a particular event.
+- a user of this application is someone who desires an easier way to track, organize and view relevant information for an event at a glance saving them time by not having to track down communications buried in text threads, voicemails, he said/she said conversations or having to discuss with various individuals repeatedly details about an event.
 - anyone who has a busy schedule
 - anyone who likes time management
 - anyone who prefers a better way to organize holidays and family events
-- anyone who doesnt want to track down individuals or commitments
+- anyone who does not want to track down individuals or commitments

 # Features
 - Authenticated registration/sign-in